Aunt accused of throwing 3-year-old boy into water off Navy Pier. ‘Not once did [she] scream for help, call for help, ask for help.’

 “They’re not some bizarre family.
 Everyone works two jobs,” the neighbor said.

-Several neighbors were shocked to hear Victoria Moreno was charged with hurting Josiah.
+Several neighbors were shocked to hear Victoria Moreno was charged with hurting the boy.
 Some said they hadn’t seen her at the home in a decade and were surprised she still lived there.
 One neighbor recalled Victoria Moreno being escorted from a block party years ago because of overactive behavior.

 “Victoria had something going on,” said the neighbor, who asked not to be named.
 She said she suspected she may have been on drugs at the time.